 A complementary approach is based on the study of the polarisation-dependent decay amplitudes of the decay $\Bs\to \jpsi\bar{K}^{\star 0}$ \cite{Aaij:2015mea}.The results of Ref.~\cite{Aaij:2014vda} and Ref.~\cite{Aaij:2015mea} are combined to produce the limits on penguin pollution shown in Fig.~\ref{fig:penguin}.

 Finally, the decay $\Bs\to\phi\phi$ is analogous to $\Bs\to\jpsi\phi$, but is forbidden at tree level.
-It proceeds mostly via the $b\to s s\bar{s}$ penguin, thus providing an excellent probe for the manifestation for the presence of interference of new physics particles with the penguin loop.
-The study of $CP$ violation in this decay by LHCb (\cite{Aaij:2013qha}) performs an unbinned maximum likelihood fit to $d\Gamma/(dtd\cos{\theta _1}d\cos{\theta _2}d\Phi)$, where $t$ is the decay time and $\theta _{1,2}$ is the angle between the $\Kp$ track momentum in the $\phi_{1,2}$ meson rest frame and the $\phi _{1,2}$ meson parent momentum in the $\Bs$ rest frame, and $\Phi$ is the angle between the two $\phi$ decay planes.
-The background is taken into account by assigning a weight to each candidate derived with an sPlot technique (see \cite{Pivk:2004ty}) using the invariant mass of the four $K$ system as a discriminating variable.
-The fit results are shown in Fig.~\ref{fig:cpvtwophi}.
-The $CP$-violating phase is found to be in the interval $[-2.46,-0.76]$ rad at 68\% confidence level.
+It proceeds mostly via the $b\to s s\bar{s}$ penguin, thus providing an excellent probe for the manifestation of interference of new physics particles with the penguin loop.
+CP violation in this decay has been studied by LHCb \cite{Aaij:2013qha}.
+They perform an unbinned maximum likelihood fit to $d\Gamma/(dtd\cos{\theta _1}d\cos{\theta _2}d\Phi)$, where $t$ is the decay time and $\theta _{1,2}$ is the angle between the $\Kp$ track momentum in the $\phi_{1,2}$ meson rest frame and the $\phi _{1,2}$ meson parent momentum in the $\Bs$ rest frame, and $\Phi$ is the angle between the two $\phi$ decay planes.
+The background is taken into account by assigning a weight to each candidate derived with an sPlot technique (see \cite{Pivk:2004ty}), using the invariant mass of the four $K$ system as a discriminating variable.
+The resulting fit projections are shown in Fig.~\ref{fig:cpvtwophi}.
+The CP-violating phase is found to be in the interval $[-2.46,-0.76]$ rad at 68\% confidence level.
 The $p$-value of the SM prediction is 16\%.
 The precision of the $\phi _s$ determination is dominated by the statistical uncertainty and is expected to improve with more data.
 The current results are based on a sample of 1 fb$^{-1}$.